clouddrove/terraform-aws-cloudtrail-baseline/README.md

 <hr>

 We eat, drink, sleep and most importantly love **DevOps**.
-We are working towards stratergies for standardizing architecture while ensuring security for the infrastructure.
+We are working towards strategies for standardizing architecture while ensuring security for the infrastructure.
 We are strong believer of the philosophy <b>Bigger problems are always solved by breaking them into smaller manageable problems</b>.
 Resonating with microservices architecture, it is considered best-practice to run database, cluster, storage in smaller <b>connected yet manageable pieces</b> within the infrastructure.

 This module is basically combination of [Terraform open source](https://www.terraform.io/) and includes automatation tests and examples.
 It also helps to create and improve your infrastructure with minimalistic code instead of maintaining the whole infrastructure code yourself.